Blenheim garden and palace - Bubbablue and me

 It was also nice to arrive earlier than normal.
 Opening for the palace and pleasure gardens is at 10am, but the shop and grounds open from 9.30.
 By the time I’d arrived and got my pass sorted, we were walking around the ground by 10 and the place was mostly empty.
 A real treat especially on a sunny spring day.
 I’d definitely recommend arriving early if you want the best photography opportunities without all the visitors in the way.

-I really enjoyed seeing Blenheim Palace through a photographer’s eyes, having the chance to talk photography with other enthusiasts.
+I really enjoyed seeing Blenheim Palace grounds through a photographer’s eyes, having the chance to talk photography with other enthusiasts.
 If you’ve never done a photo walk before I’d definitely recommend it.
 I find my non-blogging friends find it strange (and probably annoying) how many photos I take on days out, but on a photo walk that’s the whole purpose.
 It’s also a chance to troubleshoot, ask questions and share learnings with others.
 As well as challenging yourself to try different things.
 I even remembered my lensball for the first time on a day out, so I must remember to take it out more frequently to try other views.

 You can buy some of the photography equipment we used (and the A Year with my Camera workbook) through my affiliate link.